The Hermetic Wisdom of Quran — Part 2 (The Chosen One)

 And We bestowed on David, Solomon.
 How excellent a slave!
 Lo! he was ever turning in repentance (toward Allah).
 When there were shown to him at eventide light-footed coursers.
 And he said: Lo!
 I have preferred the good things (of the world) to the remembrance of my Lord; till they were taken out of sight behind the curtain.
 (Then he said): Bring them back to me, and fell to slashing (with his sword their) legs and necks.
 And verily We tried Solomon, and set upon his throne a (mere) body.
 Then did he repent.
 (38, 30–34)

-This passage encapsulates two symbolic narratives that delve into themes of leisure, pleasure, and the pursuit of fulfillment, characteristics often associated with Libra.
+This passage encapsulates two symbolic narratives that delve into themes of leisure, pleasure, and pursuit of fulfillment, the characteristics often associated with Libra.
 The first story portrays immersion of Solomon in the enchanting dances of the light-footed coursers during the evening, symbolizing a fascination with indulgence and diversion.
 The authority entrusted to him by the divine ordinance represents not only

 his personal commitment to integrity, but also his broader role as a leader